efennie/project_one/README.md

 Project Mission:
     Use avocado purchasing data to infer popularity and profitability by size and location.
 Determine the relationship between wealth and avocado popularity.

-Research Questions:
+Research Questions:<br/>
-    1. Which cities love avocados the most?
+    1. Which cities love avocados the most?<br/>
     2. Do states with higher income per capita buy more avocados?
-2017-2019
+2017-2019<br/>
-	3. Which type of avocado is the biggest source of revenue for suppliers?
+	3. Which type of avocado is the biggest source of revenue for suppliers? <br/>
-    4. Is there a time of year that sees a spike in revenue?
+    4. Is there a time of year that sees a spike in revenue?<br/>
 	5. How has the average avocado price changed over time?
-What is the predicted avocado price for 2021 based on our data?
+What is the predicted avocado price for 2021 based on our data?<br/>
-    6. Do different types of avocados have different price trends?
+    6. Do different types of avocados have different price trends? <br/>

 Data Sources:
     1. https://www.kaggle.com/timmate/avocado-prices-2020